Phileosopher/commonplace/trends.md

 - Simplifying it, removing elements, or making it more [attractive](image.md) to engage otherwise uninterested people.

 The result of all this is that it becomes very, very boring, and all the innovators find more interesting things to do.

+APPLICATION: To be anti-fragile, we must *never* accept something as a "loss".
+Setbacks, limits, scarcity, challenges, and obstructions are all parts of [reality](reality.md), but the only failure comes through [believing](understanding-certainty.md) a [risk](socialrisk.md) is defined by its [results](results.md) more than its [effort](purpose.md).
+A society that maintains this attitude can repeatedly rise above *anything* (e.g., the Renaissance came from surviving the Black Plague, America's Greatest Generation came from the Great Depression and World War II).

 Every [organization](groups-large.md) that benefits from a trend wants to keep a trend at this stage.
 Many [organizations](groups-large.md) convert to [bad systems](mgmt-badsystems.md) or arise in this stage.